k98kurz/CRDTs/docs/lwwmap.md

 # Last-Writer-Wins Map

-The Last-Writer-Wins Map (LWWMap) is a CRDT that maintains a map of serializable values to LWWRegisters that maintain serializable values.
+The Last-Writer-Wins Map (LWWMap) is a CRDT that maintains a map of serializable keys to LWWRegisters that maintain serializable values.

 The LWWMap is a composition of the Observed-Removed Set (ORSet) and LWWRegisters.
 The ORSet tracks which map keys have been added and removed.
 Each key has an